 Instructions

-- Preheat your oven to 180 degrees and line the base of a DEEP 20cm round cake tin.
+- Preheat your oven to 170 degrees celsius (fan-forced) and line the base and sides of a 20cm round cake tin.

 - Place the butter and sugar together in the bowl of an electric mixture and beat until they mixture is light and fluffy.